Your complete guide to the Dubai dress code for both women and men, all year round.

 What To Wear to Nice Restaurants and Bars in Dubai

 On your Dubai holiday, you’re sure to go to classy restaurants and bars with a semi-formal or formal dress code.
-The key is to dress to look both elegant and trendy.
+The key to dressing right when it comes to Dubai’s evening wear, is to dress to look both elegant and trendy.

 Women can wear jumpsuits, rompers, dresses, or tops and shirts with pants, jeans, or skirts and shoes (sneakers might not be allowed).
-Of course, in such restaurants, the majority of which are in international hotels, it’s okay if your dress, skirt, or outfit is a little above the knee and your outfit is strappy or has a deep back.
-But keep it classy and bring a jacket or shawl to cover up while getting there or after you leave.
+Of course, in such restaurants, the majority of which are in international hotels, it’s okay if your dress, skirt, or outfit is above the knee and your outfit is strappy or has a deep back or plunging neckline.
+But keep it classy and bring a jacket or shawl to cover up while getting there and after you leave.

 What To Wear to Nightclubs in Dubai

-The same is true for men- no shorts or sneakers.
-Many venues have a strict dress code for shoes- so dress smartly if you plan on going clubbing in Dubai and want to avoid disappointment.
+The same is true for men; many nightclubs and bars in Dubai have a policy that says no shorts or sneakers.
+Many venues have a strict dress code for shoes- so wear dress shoes and be prepared to level up your style game, if you plan on going clubbing in Dubai and want to avoid disappointment.
 Wear dress shoes and full-length trousers.